gaiaus/ICF/reform/call_to_action english (on-chain version).md

 3.4.1 In the event Reports are not delivered within 60 days, the stakeholders will petition the FSAF directly for an appropriate audit.

-3.4.2 If it is discovered that the ICF has misrepresented the scope of its annual audits, stakeholders will report the misrepresentation and petition the FSAF for an audit and investigation, irrespective of the 60-day waiting period.
+3.4.2 If discovered that the ICF has misrepresented the scope of its annual audits, stakeholders will report the misrepresentation and petition the FSAF for an audit and investigation, irrespective of the 60-day waiting period.

 3.5 **AFFIRMATION OF INTENT**
 We AFFIRM this action aims to realign the ICF with its mission and restore stakeholder trust.